epatel/pinch-objc/Readme.md

 over HTTP/1.1

 This is the Objective-C implementation, including an iPhone project demo.
-Search for `Pinch_Example` in the zippzapper project to see its usage.
+Search for `Pinch_Example` in the zipzapper project to see its usage.

 Dependencies: [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/), libz.dylib